 At the top of the Spending Summary in the Plan section you will see all categories listed.
 Click on the six categories you want displayed in the graph and chart.
 To view additional categories, click on the arrow on the left underneath the categories, and they will scroll down.

 You can set up the following optional alerts under the Settings icon: Account Credit Alert, Balance Threshold Alert, Budget Category Alert, Check Cleared Alert, Merchant Activity Reminder, Payment Due Alert, Periodic Balance Alert, Personal Reminder, Total Budget Reminder, and Transaction Activity Reminder.

-If you believe there is unauthorized or fraudulent activity on any of your accounts, please contact First Link immediately at (800) FTB-LINK (800-382-5465).
+If you believe there is unauthorized or fraudulent activity on any of your accounts, please contact First Tennessee Bank immediately at (800)-FTB-LINK (800-382-5465).

 If you receive an alert for an action that you initiated, there’s no need to do anything.
-However, if you receive an alert for an action that you did not initiate, you should contact First Link immediately at 800-FTB-LINK (800-382-5465).
+However, if you receive an alert for an action that you did not initiate, you should contact First Tennessee Bank immediately at (800)-FTB-LINK (800-382-5465).

 Account aggregation is a feature of Digital Banking 2.0 that involves compiling information from different accounts, which may include bank accounts, credit card accounts and investment accounts, into a single place.

 When you click the Accounts icon, you will find the My Other Accounts section at the bottom of the screen.
 Click on Add Other Accounts and enter the required information.

 Click on the Settings icon, and then click on the Accounts tab.
 If there are any eligible accounts to be added you will see them under Account Visibility.
 Click on the Show button next to the account to add it to your online banking.
 If the account is not listed, send us a secure message requesting the account be added or call (866)264-5322.